 Let this soft luxurious hat take you from day to date night.
-The tulip stitch gives this crochet hat a beautiful drape making it functional, yet romantic.
+The tulip stitch gives this easy crochet hat a beautiful drape making it functional, yet romantic.
 With winter still going strong up where I live, crochet hats are a must!
-This slouch hat pattern is easy to follow once you get the rhythm down, and I know you will love how comfortable this crochet hat is to wear when you finish!
+This slouch hat pattern is easy to follow once you get the rhythm down, and I know you will love how comfortable this piece is to wear when you finish!
 Find the free crochet pattern instructions below, or purchase a print-optimized, ad-free PDF by clicking here.

 Part of this hat’s comfort comes from using Caron Simply Soft.
 It’s one of my favorite acrylic yarns to make crochet hats (and scarves) with because it feels like more expensive silk blend yarn.
 And since my crocheting budget is limited, affordable luxury is where it’s at!

 To make this crochet pattern, you’ll need to be comfortable with double crochet, half double crochet, single crochet, chains and slip stitches.
 You’ll also need to be familiar with working in the 3rd loop of a half double crochet stitch in order to make the brim of the hat.
 The fun thing about this special crochet stitch is that it looks almost knit from a distance.

 Because I love to crochet matching sets, you can find the easy Cranberry Twist Scarf pattern, here!
 Keep scrolling down for the slouch hat crochet pattern.